deitch/searchjs/README.md

 * Array: will match against any one of the values in the array.
 See below.
 * Object: will look for a range.
 See below.

+Additionally, you can do deep searching on an object of an object using dot-notation.
+So if you want to match on the object `{city: {Montreal: true}}` then you can search:

+* `{"city.Montreal": true}` - primitive that checks that the field "city" has an object as its value, which in turn has a key "Montreal" with a value of `true`

+Any modifiers that apply to simple primitives apply to deep fields as well.

 #### Array Primitive
 If the value of a field in a primitive is an array, then it will accept a match of any one of the array values.